gaoDean/autolist.nvim/README.md

 		-- set this to empty ("") to disable invert_mapping = "<c-r>",

+		-- when there is a list like - [x] content, when invert mapping is -- pressed and below option is true the list will turn into -- - [ ] content, instead of 1. [x] content invert_toggles_checkbox = true,

 		-- invert mapping in normal mode
 		invert_normal_mapping = "",